Jennifer Aniston in new smartwater campaign

 Check out the new photos of Jennifer Aniston in a soon-to-be-released smartwater campaign.
 She looks fantastic as usual and we think smartwater was pretty smart to pick the winner of our TV Girlfriends contest!

-Here Jennifer looks pretty sexy in that car.
+Here Jennifer looks pretty sexy.

 Decade Debate: 15 Sci-Fi series that deserved a longer run